joao-baptista91/personal-portfolio/README.md

 I have worked in three Outsystems projects.
 I'm learning and practicing Python, C# and Javascript programming languages.

 🚧🚧🚧 **I'm Currently Building A New Personal Portfolio Website.
-Stay Tuned, It Will Be Live Soon!🚧🚧🚧**
+Stay Tuned, It's Being Regularly Updated!🚧🚧🚧**

 🤖 Languages and Technologies